MSc, Postgraduate Diploma, Postgraduate Certificate

 The Postgraduate Diploma includes options of all specialist modules except the research-based dissertation.
 Please view the specific module breakdown for further details.

-Below you’ll find the compulsory modules for the MSc course.
+Explore the compulsory modules for the MSc course.
 If studying the PG Diploma or PG Certificate, you’ll be able to choose from a range of optional modules to suit your interests and career goals.
 Optional modules change each year in line with student, industry and research demands.

 Examine the underpinning principles of animal welfare that inform policy and legislation decisions, both in terms of biological science and social science.
 You’ll explore stress, pain and nociception, motivation and sentience, both in terms of the underpinning biology and their outward interpretation.